-When igniting the oven, note that the type of heat-actuated ignition control used for the main oven burner may result in a normal delay of a few seconds, after the oven control knob is turned ON, before the main oven burner ignites.
+When igniting the oven, note that the type of heatactuated ignition control used for the main oven burner may result in a normal delay of a few seconds, after the oven control knob is turned ON, before the main oven burner ignites.
 Anticipate approximately five seconds delay for the burner to ignites.
-Anticipate approximately five seconds delay for the burner to ignite.
 If it doesn't ignite within five seconds, turn the control knob OFF and check the gas supply.
 Refer to the appliance manual further for instructions.